 Travel to Brazil

-We strongly recommend that you arrive in São Paulo on August 5 for an optional overnight (not included).
+We strongly recommend that you arrive in São Paulo on August 26 for an overnight (not included).

-We strongly recommend that you arrive in São Paulo on August 5 for an optional overnight (not included).
+We strongly recommend that you arrive in São Paulo on August 26 for an overnight (not included).

 An early morning boat trip on the Pixaim River gives an excellent opportunity to see herons, storks, ibis and waterfowl busy on the river.
 Keep your eyes peeled for the beautiful, but shy, Agami Heron and the rare, endemic Chestnut-bellied Guan.